ABrofferio/CampApp/README.md

 # CampApp

-A campsite focused web application with CRUD functionality using Node, Express and MongoDb as well as RESTful routing.
+This is a campsite focused web application with CRUD functionality using Node.js, Express.js and MongoDb on the backend as well as employing RESTful routing.
+The authentication is implemented using Passport.js.